-I am a stay at home mom with 3 children and we live on one income.
-I have no choice but to be frugal.
+I am a stay at home mom with 4 children and since we live on one income, I choose to be frugal.
 Thankfully, that comes naturally to me.
-However, being a woman, I fit the stereo-type of loving to shop.
-I love fashion; I love new clothes; I want the latest look…even if my children are the only ones that will see me… But how does one accomplish this on a tight budget?
-Over the years I have learned a few tricks that helps me grow my wardrobe without shrinking my budget… and sometimes I even make money, or at least break even.
+However, being a woman, I fit the stereotype of loving to shop.
+I love fashion, new clothes, and I want the latest look…even if my husband and children are the only ones that will see me! lol

+Okay, this is super obvious!
 Everyone knows you can save money by buying clothes at yard sales.
-Yet a lot of people snub their noses at them.
-I find tons of cute and in-style clothes from yard sales.
-Sure I also see a lot of crazy and weird stuff but for 50¢ I’m will to sift through it to find a bargain.
+Yet a lot of people snub their noses at them however, I find tons of cute and in-style clothes from yard sales.
+Sure, I also see a lot of crazy and weird stuff, but for 50¢, I will sift through the stuff to find a bargain.
+Last summer I ended up with an entire trash bag of clothes (that I actually liked and they fit me) for under $20 at a yard sale (including designer jeans for 50¢)!

 This is also my go-to for my children’s clothing.
-It doesn’t make since to me to pay full price for kid’s clothes! $15 for an outfit that is tiny and will only fit them for a few months!!
-You can find baby onsies for a nickle at a yard sale!
+It doesn’t make sense to me to pay full price for kid’s clothes! $15 for an outfit that is tiny and will only fit them for a few months!!
+You can find baby onesies for a nickel at a yard sale!
 It isn’t uncommon to find brand new kids clothes with the tags still on them for just a few cents.
 Kids grow so fast, especially babies, that a lot of clothes are in perfect condition.

-Cons: You have to look carefully at the prices.
+Cons: You need to look carefully at the prices.
 Just because you are at a thrift store doesn’t mean you are getting the best deal.
-Some thrift stores charge up to $8 or more just for a shirt…to me this is not a bargain!
+Some thrift stores charge up to $8 or more just for a shirt so, to me, this is not a bargain!
 I would rather go search the clearance sections in the mall and find new clothes for the same or less money.

 Hand Me Downs

 My family has been very blessed to receive hand me downs from cousins and friends.
-I have filled in the wardrobe gaps with yard sales and thrift stores.
-When we are done having kids, I plan on returning the favor by donating all their clothes to a family with younger children.
+Therefore I’ve filled in wardrobe gaps by buying items at yard sales and thrift stores.
+If you are finished growing your family, consider donating or selling their outgrown clothing for a minimal fee to other family members.

 Adults can do hand me downs as well!
 Periodically I go through my closet and pull out all the items I want to get rid of and I check with my sister in law to see if she is interested in any of them.
 She does the same with me.
 It’s a great system!
 We get rid of the stuff we don’t want and the other one gets free clothes!